andya17/andya17.github.io/_pages/gis.md

 ### Northeast US Salt Marsh Tax Parcel Blue Carbon Viewer
 <img src="https://andya17.github.io/assets/GitHub-Picture-BC2-Short.png" alt="">
 This ArcGIS Experience Builder application, which I completed for Massachusetts State Geologist Brian Yellen, presents an estimated carbon sequestration rate for over 40,000 individual tax parcels containing salt marsh from New York to Maine.
 To create this application, I executed spatial analysis with many raster and vector layers in ArcGIS Pro and shared the final layers to ArcGIS Online.
 Gathering the relevant parcel shapefiles required communicating with over twenty municipalities across the region.
-Alongside Dr. Yellen, I also composed public-facing documentation to communicate project details to a public audience.
+Alongside Dr. Yellen, I also composed documentation to communicate project details to a public audience.

 I originally completed a version of this project which covered just Massachusetts as a Graduate Research Assistant, and one of my tasks in my subsequent internship in Summer 2025 was to expand it to other states.